 Describe the SEA’s plan for assisting in the transition of children and youth between correctional facilities and locally operated programs.

-ESE facilitates the transition of children and youth between Title I, Part D-funded correctional facilities and locally operated programs by:
+DESE facilitates the transition of children and youth between Title I, Part D-funded correctional facilities and locally operated programs by:

-Developing clear and direct instructions within the grant application process that reflect transition activities as a federal and state priority.
+Developing clear and direct instructions by including language within the grant application process that reflect transition activities as a federal and state priority.

-Providing funding through the grant program that may be used to support instruction, professional development, the purchase of instructional materials, and other transition services.
+Providing funding through the grant program that may be used to support supplemental instruction, professional development for Title I. Part D staff, the purchase of instructional materials, and transition services for eligible students.

-Meeting with corrections and local staff to provide technical assistance in exploring options, developing collaborations and initiating transitional efforts.
+Meeting with corrections and local staff to provide technical assistance to eligible state agencies to explore options, develop collaborations and initiate transitional efforts.

 Monitoring grant-funded facilities for faithfulness to program objectives, requirements, and identified support activities.